pbeens/100DaysOfCode/README.md

 In addition, I am adding this rule at least for myself, and I would encourage others to do the same:

-8. Write down your goals for this project!
+8. Write down your goals for this project! (see below)

 The goals will of course vary over time, but at least it give me a direction to head in.